litestar-org/litestar/README.md

 ### Plugin system, ORM support and DTOs

 Starlite has a plugin system that allows the user to extend serialization/deserialization, OpenAPI generation and other features.
-It ships with a builtin plugin for SQL Alchemy, which allows the user to use SQLAlchemy declarative classes natively, to serialize/deserialize the type parameters and return them as values from the route handlers.
+It ships with a builtin plugin for SQL Alchemy, which allows using SQLAlchemy declarative models similarly to dataclasses of pydantic models.

 Starlite also supports the programmatic creation of DTOs with a `DTOFactory` class, which also supports the use of plugins.